SuperNova76/TopCPToolKit/docs/starting/multiple_selections.md

     However, these are now enhanced with the decision of the respective instance of `OverlapRemoval` (no need to keep track of anything else yourself!).

     For jets however, we plugged in twice the `baselineJvt` selection, but we created the `baselineJvtLoose` and `baselineJvtTight` selections after overlap removal thanks to the `jetsSelectionName` option.
+    The additional option `addPreselection` combines these two new selections with the original one, i.e. `baselineJvt`.

 !!! abstract "References for the blocks used:"
     - [OverlapRemoval](../settings/overlap.md#overlapanalysisconfig)